mjordan/islandora_workbench/README.md

  - 26: ['mp4']
 ```

 All of the options are used in the `create` task other than `models`, which is a mapping from terms IDs in the "Islandora Models" vocabulary to file extensions.
+Note that either the 'model' or 'models' configuration option is required in the `create_from_files` task.

 In the workflow described above, you might want to include the `output_csv` option in the configuration file, since the resulting file can be populated with metadata later and used in an `update` task to add it to the stub nodes.